 Falling maple leaves are the first thing that comes to our mind while thinking of the fall season.
 Personally, I love this season, and I would love to bring in the same appeal to my interior this Halloween.
 If you also like the yellow tone of maple leaves, consider buying this colorful wreath fixed on a bed of dried oak and maple leaves.
 It is also decorated with cute little fake berries.

 This beautiful wreath is a great choice to brighten up the front door all the way through Thanksgiving.
-Available for $30, the eye-catching decor item will be a great addition to your Halloween party.
+The eye-catching decor item will be a great addition to your Halloween party.
+You can buy it for $25 from Amazon.

 Fall deco mesh wreath